The Power Issue

 Who are the most powerful people in Hawaii?

-This year, to compile our lists we polled 100 prominent community members and asked who they thought were the most influential people in business, politics and community affairs.
+Our methodology in this artful science of power prediction is pretty simple and, we admit, subjective.
+We polled 100 prominent community members and asked who they thought were the most influential people in business, politics and community affairs.
 We then took our results to an editorial board we assembled for this occasion and reviewed the data.
 Our editorial team then finalized the rankings.
-The resulting lists are hardly scientific, but we hope the debate that they will stimulate will be as interesting and fun as ours was.
-The following are profiles of powerbrokers from our various lists in no particular order.
-It's a selection that we think will illustrate the diversity and complexity of power in Hawaii.

 Do you like what you read?
 Subscribe to Hawaii Business Magazine »